maxcutler/wp-xmlrpc-modernization/readme.txt

 It is derived from Prasath Nadarajah's GSoC '11 project to expand WordPress' web services, although the exposed API methods are not compatible (different parameter names/types/orders).

-WARNING: This plugin should not be used in production, and is intended as a testing ground for new methods before incorporation into WordPress core.
+WARNING: This plugin is still experimental, use in production at your own risk.

 = Methods =